PedroMTQ/UniFuncNet/Workflows/Input_Generator/readme.md

 This workflow is used to create an universal DRAX input tsv file.

-It basically collects all available KOs,enzyme ECs, Metacyc protein ids and Rhea reactions, and saves a DRAX input tsv with those IDs with the 'global' search mode.
+It collects all available KOs,enzyme ECs, Metacyc protein ids and Rhea reactions, and saves a DRAX input tsv with those IDs with the 'global' search mode.